-“Workplace discrimination” is defined as “practices that disadvantage or subordinate particular individuals in the labour market or at work.”
-This is because of their colour, race, gender, religion, political opinion, social origin, national extraction, or any other attribute that has no bearing on the job to be performed.
+“Workplace discrimination” is defined as “practices that disadvantage or subordinate particular individuals in the labor market or at work.”
+This is because of their color, race, gender, religion, political opinion, social origin, national extraction, or any other attribute that has no bearing on the job to be performed.

 Direct and indirect discrimination are both possible.

 Direct discrimination – This occurs when one or more grounds are used to make an express distinction, preference, or exclusion.
 An employment advertisement that stated “men only” would be considered direct discrimination.

 Indirect discrimination – It is defined as conditions, policies, or practices that appear to be neutral yet have a negative impact on members of a specific group.
 Because of its more covert nature, the latter sort of prejudice is the most difficult to combat.